-When we place a dog in your care to foster, we provide a minimum of two contacts: the Follow Up Team Liaison and the Vet Team Liaison, in case you need to see a vet.
-If there are known behavior issues, the Behavior Coordinator's number will also be provided to you.
+When we place a dog in your care to foster, we provide a contact: the Vet Team Liaison, in case you need to see a vet or need advice about behavior.
 Being a foster home is extremely rewarding, but you should keep in mind that some rescue dogs are not housebroken, may be ill, or may have had little socialization or obedience training.
 In spite of these challenges, our foster homes have found that, when given a chance, these dogs not only improve, they flourish.

-What if I want to adopt the Golden I am fostering?
+What if I want to adopt the golden I am fostering?

 Foster homes are given preference to adopt the Goldens they foster.
 However, unless you alert us up front that you want to foster with the intent to adopt, we will expect that if you offer your home for fostering, it is with the understanding that you are working toward helping a deserving Golden find a forever home.
-If you intend to adopt one of our rescues, either before or during your fostering experience; please contact the Placement Team member who placed the dog with you.
+If you intend to adopt one of our rescues, either before or during your fostering experience, please contact the Placement Team member who placed the dog with you.

-And finally...
+And finally,

-I would like to foster.
+I'd like to foster.
 What do I do next?

 Once your family has decided together to foster a Golden Retriever, please go to our website and submit an application.
-You may also download an application and either email or fax it back to us.
 Once the application is received, one of our volunteers from our Home Visit Team will contact you to schedule a time for a home visit to gather additional information.